victorliu-sq/PaperWriting/BambooSMP.md

 ## Unused

 By integrating the complementary strengths of both GPUs and CPUs, the framework aims to optimize performance under varying conditions of parallelism.

+At this point, the computation transitions from the GPU to the CPU to efficiently handle the remaining sequential steps.
+This is accomplished by copying the \texttt{partnerRank} from device memory to host memory and invoking the procedure in Algorithm \ref{Algo:LA-GSAlgo} for the free man to make further proposals based on the existing \texttt{partnerRank}.

+This transition leverages the CPU's strengths in managing tasks with limited parallelism and more complex control flow, thereby maintaining the overall efficiency of the GS algorithm execution.